maptiler/maptiler-sdk-js/readme.md

 ```

 # Centering the map on visitors
-It is sometimes handy to center map on the visitor's location, and there are multiple ways of doing it but for the SDK, we have decided to make this extra simple by using the [IP geolocation](#%EF%B8%8F%EF%B8%8F-geolocation) API provided by [MapTiler Cloud](https://docs.maptiler.com/cloud/api/geolocation/), directly exposed as a single option of the `Map` constructor.
+It is sometimes handy to center the map on the visitor's location, and there are multiple ways of doing it but for the SDK, we have decided to make this extra simple by using the [IP geolocation](#%EF%B8%8F%EF%B8%8F-geolocation) API provided by [MapTiler Cloud](https://docs.maptiler.com/cloud/api/geolocation/), directly exposed as a single option of the `Map` constructor.
 There are two strategies:
-1. `POINT`: centering the map on the actual visitor location, optionnaly using the `zoom` option (zoom level `13` if none is provided).
+1. `POINT`: centering the map on the actual visitor location, optionally using the `zoom` option (zoom level `13` if none is provided).
 As a more precise option, if the user has previously granted access to the browser location (more precise) then this is going to be used.
 2. `COUNTRY`: fitting the map view on the bounding box of the visitor's country.
 In this case, the `zoom` option, if provided, will be ignored

 Here is how the map gets centered on the visitor's location: